ScRiPt1337/ATANK/README.md

-its only for educational purposes i am not responsible for kind of hard or damage
+its only for educational purposes i am not responsible for kind of harm or damage